GoogleCloudPlatform/gke-poc-toolkit/README.md

 ### Single stand alone cluster

 Default behavior creates a single stand alone cluster.
 Make sure you have a project created and project ID handy.
 Run the create command and input the project ID when prompted.
+[These](cli/samples/default-config.yaml) are the default values used for `gkekitctl create` when no additional input is provided.

+# These are the default values used for `gkekitctl create` when
+# the user does not supply their own config.yml.

 ```shell
 ./gkekitctl create